Quinta do Sagrado, Reserva, Tinto, Pinhao, Cima Corgo, DOC Douro, Portugal, 2008

 Consumer tasting note: a strong nose of dark fruits edged with toast, spice and liquorice, along with a floral lift; medium bodied, with a palate of black and red cherry, red plum, a little nuttiness, bees-wax and liquorice.
 Finished medium-long.
 Decant for 30 minutes.

 WSET style tasting note

-Appearance: clear and bright, medium intensity ruby, showing tears.
+Appearance: clear and bright, deep intensity ruby, showing tears.

 Nose: clean, pronounced intensity, developing, with aromas as they come, of toasty black berry, black cherry, dried herbs, black olive, warm leaf humus, stewed red currant, spicy edge, indistinctly floral – perhaps a touch of tea rose, then violets come through, touch of bees-wax, hints of red liquorice, touch of sweet oak, cinnamon, black liquorice.

 Palate: dry, medium acidity, ripe medium (+) tannins, medium (+) alcohol, medium body, medium (+) intensity, with flavours of black cherry, blackberry, spicy red cherry, red plum, slighty nutty, touches of sweet oak and spice, slight bees-wax, liquorice hints.
 A medium (+) length, with a moderate grip and a clean slightly savoury red berried finish.

 Quality: very good, well-balanced acidity and ripe tannins with alcohol, which is well-integrated; strong intensity on the nose, lesser in mid-palate, and lesser concentration, but with well-developed complexity from time in wood and bottle, evidenced respectively by for example, notes of toast and spice, and black olive, leaf humus, stewed berries and a slight nuttiness.
 Finishes medium-long.